Features

 Versioning – All data is stored using versioning, selectable privacy, and static URLs.
 Versioning and privacy settings ensure that you can share your most recent data, with who you choose.
 Static URLs ensure that you can be credited directly for all shared work.
 Individual versions can have their visibility controlled, allowing past versions to be completely hidden if desired.

-Model simulation and annotation – if models follow the SBML standard, they can be simulated from within FAIRDOM-SEEK.
-COPASI models can be interpretated and manipulated directly from the browser.
-Morpheus modesls can be simulated directly from the browser.
+Model simulation and annotation – if models follow the SBML standard, they can be simulated from within FAIRDOM-SEEK with JWS Online.
+COPASI models can be interpreted and manipulated directly from the browser.
+Morpheus models can be simulated directly from the browser.

 People index – FAIRDOM-SEEK contains an index of people where users can browse, or keyword-search, profiles of the projects, groups and people that contribute to the data on the site.
 People can describe their areas of expertise, which allows other users to quickly identify the right people to approach regarding specialist enquiries and collaboration proposals.
 Extra identifying information, such ORCID and affiliation, can be added for each creator, even if they are not registered in FAIRDOM-SEEK.